dslsyeoh/python-exercises/README.md

-This repository is just for my python learning (Beginner python)
+This repository is just for my python learning (Beginner)

 Completed exercises
 --